-For the last eleven years I have surveyed breeding populations of farmland birds on a square kilometre of green belt on the southern fringe of Cambridge, to assess the levels of the biodiversity of an area close to the city.
+For the last twelve years I have surveyed breeding populations of farmland birds on a square kilometre of green belt on the southern fringe of Cambridge, to assess the levels of the biodiversity of an area close to the city.
 I have written a book about my study, entitled A haven for farmland birds.

 In addition, the site supports thriving populations of water voles – in Hobsons Brook and the ditch that runs alongside the cycle path – and at least 20 brown hare.